Advanced Series

 Determining your capital gain (or loss) by yourself vs through a professional

-There are many online tools to calculate your capital gain or loss available that you can use.
-You can then include the results in your tax return.
+There are many online tools to calculate your capital gain or loss available that you can use, it is always recommended to seek tax advice for your individual circumstances.

 The crypto tax webinar

-Earlier this year we hosted a webinar on all things tax and crypto, you can watch that here.
+Earlier last year we hosted a webinar on all things tax and crypto, you can watch that here.

 Disclaimer